reedessick/3g-detected-distributions/README.md

 ./sample
 ```

-This will generate 10000 samples from each distribution and should take approximately **XXX** min in total to complete.
+This will generate 1000 samples from each distribution and should take approximately 100 min in total to complete (dominated by sampling from hlv-detected-population).
 It will produce 4 files with identical formats:

   * `hlv-astrophysical-population.hdf5`